crguezl/sinatra-up-and-running-blog/README.md

 (https://github.com/markzero/Sinatra-Up-And-Running-Practice)  by
 markzero (Marko Jakic)

-* Once you have your repository set up on GitHub, go to the "Admin" section, navigate to "service Hooks", and add a Post-Receive URL pointing to the "/update" endpoint of your blog.
+* Once you have your repository set up on GitHub, go to the `Admin` section, navigate to `service Hooks`, and add a Post-Receive URL pointing to the `/update` endpoint of your blog.

   Then: